Embed Your Webchat Channel

 aisera.webchat.show

-The hosting page can update the window.aisera_bot variable at any time, but it needs to send this message to notify the application.
-The message fields are:
+The hosting page can update the window.aisera_bot_variable at any time, but it needs to send this notification to notify the application.

 Output Messages